intelec.us root |

 Paulding County William A. White, a likely relative of Yancey White,

 was Mary's and James' rescuer who took them to Dalton.
-The most parsimonious scenario is that the 1870 man was our William
+The most

 White whose age was interpreted wrong.